keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

     };
 ```

-You can imagine this `registry` object like a vanilla object literal that (can) hold multiple workerized instances, but one for every function.
+You can imagine this `registry` object like a vanilla object literal that (can) hold multiple workerized instances, one for every function.<br>
-This will not work in case of name clashing, of course, but is acceptable.<br>
+This implementation will not work in case of name clashing, but let's not be worried of this.

 The key is to have one worker for doing the same job, so we will use `this.worker` when we need it.

-This is going a lot better, no alien network activities, UI quick and responsive.
+This is running a lot better, no alien network activities, UI quick and responsive.

 ### Third iteration: try to save the universe from max entropy